avlo/hitopbtc/README.md

-# HiTopBPF (HiTop Bitcoin Payment Framework)
+# HiTopCPF (HiTop Cryptocurrency Payment Framework)

 ### overview
-HiTopBPF is a self-contained bitcoin payment framework and store-front web-application.
+HiTopCPF is a self-contained cryptocurrency payment framework and store-front web-application.
 It uses no custodial or third party wallet/blockchain services (excluding exchange rate conversion and QR code generation).
-It has been specifically built with all business logic, bitcoin transaction logic & wallet custodianship completely within the application itself.
+It has been specifically built with all business logic, cryptocurrency-specific transaction logic & wallet custodianship completely within the application itself.

 ### motivation
-after having been denied payment gateway services by paypal and others and not finding an existing, open-source, free, self-custodial bitcoin transaction/wallet service with the features i wanted, i decided to build my own.  it's intended to be a simple (two page) store-front web-application with self-contained bitcoin transaction engine and user-custodian'd wallet.
+after having been denied payment gateway services by paypal and others and not finding an existing, open-source, free, self-custodial bitcoin transaction/wallet service with the features i wanted, i decided to build my own.  it's intended to be a simple (two page) store-front web-application with self-contained multi-cryptocurrency transaction engine and user-custodian'd wallet.

 ### sample application
 ***note:  SAMPLE APPLICATION RUNS ON THE BITCOIN TEST NETWORK.
 DO NOT SEND REAL BITCOIN TO THE SAMPLE APPLICATION!!!
 DOING SO WILL LOSE YOUR REAL BITCOIN!!!***